by Thad Presley

 “You won’t shoot me.”

+The Ape’s voice lowered to a grumble.
 “What’s wrong with your ears, Private.
 Let me tell you in another way.
-Do it now.”
+Do it now!”

-Private Gerardo held back tears welling up in his eyes.
+Private Gerardo held back tears.
 He fought desperately to hold a straight face.
 But, it wasn’t going to last long.
 His emotions were under too much stress.
 The only way to get this over with was to do it.
 Just lick the puke up.
 After all, it was his own.
 He could do this.
 He was a soldier.
 Slowly, he got down on his knees and started to bend over the right boot.

 Then, The Ape kicked him in the chest, rattling his head.
 It hurt so bad that Gerardo thought it broke his sternum.
 “Do whatever you got to do, private, but get to licking, right now.
 Them boots better be in parade condition by my count to ten.”
 He looked at the platoon, “Count ’em Out.”